Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 | I3SVersion              | One of {1.2, 1.3, 1.4, **1.6**}          |
 | nodeCount               | Total number of nodes in the SLPK        |

+*Table 13: Metadata properties*

 ### Key Value Stores

-In this persistence schema, all scene layer resources are stored within either key value based cloud blob stores (e.g. Amazon Simple Storage (S3) or Windows Azure Blob Storage) or with more general key value stores.
+In this persistence schema, all Scene Layer resources are stored within either key value based cloud blob stores (e.g. Amazon Simple Storage (S3), Windows Azure Blob Storage) or with more general key value stores.
 In cloud blob stores, layer resources are stored as either simple objects within containing buckets (S3) or blobs within blob containers (Azure).
-In all cases, each resource within a scene layer is identified by a unique key.
+In all cases, each resource is identified by a unique key.
 The default is in **bold**.

-This table is an example showing the layout of a SceneService in a key value store environment.
-The example illustrates the structure of the service using a 3D Object Scene Layer containing textured geometries and attribute data.
+*Table 14: Example SceneService in a key value store environment with textured geometries and attribute data*

 | I3S Resource                                   | Required                          | Details                                                      |
 | ---------------------------------------------- | --------------------------------- | ------------------------------------------------------------ |